SomeAnticsDev/someantics.dev/src/streams/2021-02-23-accessible-svgs-react/index.md

   - React
 ---

 You know what they say… an icon is worth a thousand words.
 However, scaling icons up to reusable icon libraries can pose some interesting logistical challenges.
-Join us on <i>Some Antics</i> as [Chantastic](https://twitter.com/chantastic) walks us through his journey towards building accessible SVG icons in React.
+Join us on _Some Antics_ as [Chantastic](https://twitter.com/chantastic) walks us through his journey towards building accessible SVG icons in React.

+---

 Michael Chan, or Chantastic, is the host of [<i>React Podcast</i>](https://reactpodcast.com).
 He's working on [lunch.dev](https://lunch.dev) — a community for creative coders.
 He's also on the hunt for the perfect Reuben sandwich.